The Serpent Revealed

 Moving forward along the path of time in the Torah is the story of Joseph who was the favorite son of the Patriarch Jacob which caused his brothers to become so jealous that they create a plan to remove their brother from the father, family, and tribe.
 The plan entails deception, manipulation, with the subsequent action to murder their brother.
 However, one of the brother’s resists the murder plan because of guilt and when a trade caravan is seen in the distance, they make the final decision to throw Joseph in a well so that he might possibly be found by one of the trade caravans and made a slave.
 His coat of many colors is taken from him and smeared with animal’s blood to provide evidence to the story that Joseph was killed by a roaming wolf to their father Jacob.

 However, in this story, the brothers' actions against Joseph fulfills Gods long range purpose, so it is clear that evil doesn’t hamper God’s Will, but is a tool used by God to achieve His purpose.
 This is apparent as well in the account of Jesus and his chosen disciples.
 One of the disciples, Judas, is not a true follower of Jesus, but a betrayer who has an ulterior motive promoted by avarice and envy.
-His expectation of being Jesus’ disciple is that Jesus will take over the Roman empire and Judas will become rich and powerful by the subsequent manipulation of Jesus to become his right hand man so he can take control of the personhood of Jesus for his own benefit; he isn’t really riding the coattails of Jesus, but has let his ego take the reins to eventually lead him to the final act which is not the “it is done” statement of Jesus on the cross exemplifying the fulfillment of God’s perfect Will, but the desperation and darkness that no evil action he did ever produced what his ego sought, but in actuality created the opposite.
+His expectation of being Jesus’ disciple is that Jesus will take over the Roman empire and Judas will become rich and powerful by the subsequent manipulation of Jesus to become his right hand man so he can take control of the personhood of Jesus for his own benefit; he isn’t really riding the coattails of Jesus, but has let his ego take the reins to eventually lead him to the final act which is not the “it is done” statement of Jesus on the cross exemplifying the fulfillment of God’s perfect Will, but the desperation and darkness that no evil action Judas did ever produced what his ego sought, but in actuality created the opposite.
 This is a revelation of an image of the Messiah fully submitted to God, willing to lose everything including his life to fulfil God’s purpose, contrasted with the disciple who was willing to risk everything for his ego driven purpose.

 One definition delineates envy from jealousy; envy is expressed because the other held the advantage, and jealousy is expressed because the jealous person had the advantage and wanted to prevent rivals from taking it — is it not two sides of one coin?
-Whether jealousy or envy, it is still placing oneself on the pedestal of self-worship, even before God.
+Whether jealousy or envy, it is still placing oneself on the pedestal of self-worship before God.

-It is Holy Week where the reenactment of the events of Jesus’ arrest and prosecution is often described as a period of darkness until the darkness of humanity’s self-worship is cast out by the bright light of Jesus’ resurrection when God’s Will banishes self-will, and the Way is clearly seen.
+It is Holy Week where the reenactment of the events of Jesus’ arrest and prosecution is often described as a period of darkness until the darkness of humanity’s self-worship is cast out by the bright light of Jesus’ resurrection when God’s Will banishes self-will and the Way is clearly seen.

 --